lmfit/lmfit-py/doc/fitting.rst

    Calculate objective residual to be minimized from parameters.

    :param params: Parameters.
-   :type  params: :class:`Parameters`
+   :type  params: :class:`~lmfit.parameter.Parameters`
-   :param args:  Positional arguments.
+   :param *args:  Positional arguments.
 Must match ``args`` argument to :func:`minimize`.
-   :param kws:   Keyword arguments.
+   :param **kws:   Keyword arguments.
 Must match ``kws`` argument to :func:`minimize`.
    :return: Residual array (generally data-model) to be minimized in the least-squares sense.
-   :rtype: numpy array.
+   :rtype: numpy.ndarray.
 The length of this array cannot change between calls.

-A common use for the positional and keyword arguments would be to pass in other data needed to calculate the residual, including such things as the data array, dependent variable, uncertainties in the data, and other data structures for the model calculation.
+A common use for the positional and keyword arguments would be to pass in other data needed to calculate the residual, including things as the data array, dependent variable, uncertainties in the data, and other data structures for the model calculation.